 When laying out the printed circuit board, the following checklist should be used to ensure proper operation of the IC.
 These items are also illustrated graphically in the layout diagram of Figure 10.
-The Figure 11 illustrates the current waveforms present in the various branches of the 2-phase synchronous regulators operating in the continuous mode.
+Figure 11 illustrates the current waveforms present in the various branches of the 2-phase synchronous regulators operating in the continuous mode.
 Check the following in your layout:

-1. Are the top N-channel MOSFETs M1 and M3 located within 1cm of each other with a common drain connection
+- Are the top N-channel MOSFETs M1 and M3 located within 1cm of each other with a common drain connection at CIN?

-- at C{IN} ?
 Do not attempt to split the input decoupling for the two channels as it can cause a large resonant loop. - 2.
 Are the signal and power grounds kept separate?
-The combined IC signal ground pin and the ground return of C{INTVCC} must return to the combined C{OUT} (-) terminals.
-The path formed by the top N-channel MOSFET, Schottky diode and the C{IN} capacitor should have short leads and PC trace lengths.
-The output capacitor (-) terminals should be connected as close as possible to the (-) terminals of the input capacitor by placing the capacitors next to each other and away from the Schottky loop described above. - 3.
-Do the LTC3728L-1 V{OSENSE} pins' resistive dividers connect to the (+) terminals of C{OUT} ?
-The resistive divider must be connected between the (+) terminal of C{OUT} and signal ground.
+The combined IC signal ground pin and the ground return of CINTVCC must return to the combined COUT (-) terminals.
+The path formed by the top N-channel MOSFET, Schottky diode and the CIN capacitor should have short leads and PC trace lengths.
+The output capacitor (-) terminals should be connected as close as possible to the (-) terminals of the input capacitor by placing the capacitors next to each other and away from the Schottky loop just described. - 3.
+Do the LTC3728L/LTC3728LX $V{OSENSE}$ pins' resistive dividers connect to the (+) terminals of $C{OUT}$ ?
+The resistive divider must be connected between the (+) terminal of $C{OUT}$ and signal ground.
 The R2 and R4 connections should not be along the high current input feeds from the input capacitor(s).